-49. Blocks replication with SR command
+46. Blocks replication with SR command

-Note that a block contains the graphics objects, not the Gerber source code.
-The graphics objects in each copy are always identical, even if the graphics state is modified during the SR statement.
+Note that a block contains the graphical objects, not the Gerber source code.
+The graphical objects in each copy are always identical, even if the graphics state is modified during the SR statement.

 The current point is undefined after an SR statement.